The following databases contain journals on Anthropology

 Cult Education Institute (formerly known as the Ross Institute of New Jersey).
 Includes news stories, research papers, reports, court documents, book excerpts, personal testimonies and hundreds of links to additional relevant resources.
 Archives can be searched here.
 Also note the index of group types on the right hand side of the page.
 They also run a cult news blog.

 Evaluating Internet Sources.
 Found a website?
+Had someone send you a link?
 Give it a critical look with this list of criteria.
+Stop and think about it.

 Statistics and Country Briefs